Are you the primary Localytics go-to in your organization? Then, this is your how-to section for basic day-to-day management of the platform.

 Click on the Organization tab in Settings to view your active Localytics analytics and marketing subscriptions.
 You can also edit your organization name and view a summary of your billing method.

-Localytics allows you to manage the Events and Attributes that are displayed within Localytics.
+Localytics allows you to manage the Events and Event Attributes that are displayed within Localytics.
 Use the Events tab of the Settings menu to perform actions like renaming Events, disabling Events, disabling Event Attributes, or informing Localytics to treat numerical Attributes as numbers (rather than text).

 When you rename Events, you are simply assigning a different display name within Localytics; your event will still be tagged and named the same way within your code base.
 For convenience Localytics allows you to alter the name that gets displayed within the dashboard.